• Skip to primary navigation

 While we normally add a top layer of cheese to a meat lasagne, this recipe is different.
 As cheese and spinach is in the filling, do like they do in Corsica: add a top layer of tomato sauce and garnish with more fresh mint.

 However, we also like to add some freshly grated parmesan to finish before baking or to serve at the table.
-When I say Parmesan, I mean a block of good quality Parmigiano Reggiano.
-While really good to add, it's not a vital ingredient like the mint!
+When I say Parmesan, please use the best quality you can, such as block of the real Parmegiano Reggiano.

 Corsican Cheese Lasagna